Murillo/Getting-Repositories-Data-from-GitHub/README.md

         return info
     return None
 ```
-The parameter `q=` will receive the value and parameters that it will be filtered.
+The parameter, `q=`, will receive the value and parameters that will be filtered.
 However, the fields to search are informed after the `in:`

 ```
 e.g., https://api.github.com/search/repositories?q=Test%20in:name